hypatia-of-sva/alad/README.md

         aladUpdateAL();

-which will load all extensions with the current context and its device.
+which will load all extensions, except AL_EXT_direct_context, with the current context and its device.
 If an extension is not present, its functions will be NULL, check for that.

 The ALC functions are only valid for the current context's device (and technically the AL functions also for the context).
 If you change the device, call aladUpdateAL(); again.
 (If you make another context current, you can also do that, but most implementations of OpenAL will not differentiate between contexts on the same device for functionality, although it is allowed by the specification.)